ABOUT THE SOCIETY

 Member dues are $20 per calendar year.
 Benefits of current membership in the Society include:

-1) hardcopy of the journal, Southwestern Entomologist;
+1) hardcopy of the journal, Southwestern Entomologist, if requested;